 Every 5 years, we step back and ask what the most important health issues and needs are for Pierce County residents.
+We do this work with many other groups, organizations and agencies.
 We look at a wide range of data.
-We work with many other groups, organizations and agencies.

 Finally, we share this information and work with our partners to address it.

 We heard from many Pierce County residents and organizations as we conducted our 2019 Community Health Assessment (CHA).
 You can read the Executive Summary.
 It’s a mix of new concerns and problems we began addressing in 2014.

 You told us the top 5 public health issues facing the county are:

 - Access to healthcare.
 Especially mental health and substance abuse services.

 - People are dying before their time.
 Premature death from injuries.